aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-multisig.md

 in practical terms, Alice, Bob, and/or Chad would likely have to send single-signer transaction signatures around through off-chain communication channels, and a *scribe* for the group would then have to submit a multisig `Authenticator` (for *each* `public entry fun` call).
 Hence in a non-script approach, extra operational complexity can quickly introduce opportunities for consensus failure.

-A Move script, by contrast, collapses multiple governance function calls into a single transaction, and moreover, Move scripts can be published in a public forum like GitHub so that all signatories can review the actual function calls before they sign the script.
+A Move script, by contrast, collapses multiple governance function calls into a single transaction; and moreover, Move scripts can be published in a public forum like GitHub so that all signatories can review the actual function calls before they sign the script.

 ### Step 8.5: Execute the governance script